hestiacp/hestiacp-docs/web/docs/user-guide/mail-domains.md

 ### Webmail

-By default, the webmail is accessible at `https://webmail.domain.com` or `https://mail.domain.com` when SSL is enabled.
+By default, the webmail is accessible at `https://webmail.domain.tld` or `https://mail.domain.tld` when SSL is enabled.
 Otherwise use `http://` instead.

 ## Adding a mail account to a domain

 1. Click the mail domain.
 2. Click **<i class="fas fa-fw fa-plus-circle"></i> Add Mail account** button.
-3. Enter the account name (without the `@domain.com` part) and a password.
+3. Enter the account name (without the `@domain.tld` part) and a password.
 4. Optionally, supply an email address that will receive the login details.
 5. Click the **<i class="fas fa-fw fa-save"></i> Save** button in the top right.